Robert Watson

 I also spent time as a visiting academic at the Computing Laboratory at Cambridge University in 1999, where I worked on tamper-resistant hardware research.
 In particular, I investigated power analysis of commercial embedded cryptographic hardware.

-I am currently working on a PhD in the Computer Laboratory at the University of Cambridge, Cambridge, UK.
-My supervisors are Ross Anderson and Markus Kuhn.
-I'm exploring issues in the vertical integration of security through the operating system, window system, desktop environment, and applications.
+I completed my PhD in the Computer Laboratory at the University of Cambridge, Cambridge, UK under the supervision of Professor Ross Anderson.
+I exploring issues in the vertical integration of security through the operating system, window system, desktop environment, and applications.

 contacting me